devlog 0 building a saas

 Once my setup was working on localhost

 , I had to make it available through the Internet.
-I spin up my infrastructure with Terraform⁷ and Ansible⁸ on GCP⁹.
-Spend like two days on this, writing IaC¹⁰.
-Now that I have my backend up and running, it’s time to dusted off the mobile app.
-See you on the next one 😉
+I spun up my infrastructure with Terraform7 and Ansible8 on GCP9.
+Spent like two days on this, writing IaC10.
+Now that I have my backend up and running, it’s time to dust off the mobile app.
+See you in the next one 😉

 At least I haven’t failed 😅